cerebral/cerebral/packages/docs/content/api/07_connect.en.md

 This component will only render when exactly **app.isLoading** changes.
 It will not change if there is a change to path: **app** or **app.isLoading.foo**.

 When in **strict mode** you can specify child path interest.
-So for example a component showing a list can rerender when some nested path has a change:
+So for example a component showing a list can render when some nested path has a change:

 ```js
 import React from 'react'